Lightweight Prompt Biasing for Contextualized End-to-End ASR Systems: Proposed Approach

 In our approach, we utilize the multi-task trained model to efficiently filter out irrelevant entities from large biasing lists.
 Unlike typical Transformer training schemes, where losses on conditional input tokens are ignored and these tokens serve solely as contextual cues, our method treats prompt tokens as both conditional and predictive inputs.
 Specifically, during training, each sub-word unit of the entities in the prompt is labeled with either a \texttt{<hit>} or \texttt{<miss>} token, depending on its presence in the audio content (see Figure~\ref{fig:multi-task}b).
 This enables the model to learn to identify which entities in the prompt are actually present in the audio.
 Consequently, the same model can be directly leveraged for entity filtering during inference, eliminating the need for a separate filtering model.

 As depicted in Figure~\ref{fig:decoding}, we adopt a progressive entity filtering strategy during decoding, utilizing the multi-task model to identify and exclude irrelevant entities from the biasing list.
 This process substantially reduces the size of the candidate list; for example, initial lists containing up to 2,000 entities can be efficiently narrowed to 10–20 highly relevant candidates.
-By eliminating distractors, the filtering mechanism enhances the model’s ability to focus on pertinent entities, thereby improving recognition accuracy.
+By eliminating distractors, the filtering mechanism enhances the model's ability to focus on pertinent entities, thereby improving recognition accuracy.
 The detailed steps of this entity filtering approach are provided in Algorithm~\ref{alg:filtering}.
-Although the method requires evaluating each entity in the biasing list, it is highly amenable to parallelization and can be executed with minimal latency on modern hardware accelerators such as GPUs.
+Although the method necessitates evaluating each entity in the biasing list, the additional computational overhead remains minimal.
+This efficiency is achieved by utilizing a shared encoder, eliminating the need for repeated computations.
+Furthermore, only a single forward pass through the relatively small decoder (approximately 100 million parameters) is required for each biasing entity, which can be efficiently batch-processed on modern hardware accelerators with minimal impact on latency.